-I’m an art director, commercial photographer, graphic designer and copywriter.
-I use artfully constructed images, well-crafted words, and purposeful, engaging design to help craft your image, communicate your story, and connect with your tribe.
+I use artfully-constructed images, thoughtfully-written copy, and purposeful, engaging, design to craft your image, communicate your story, and help you connect with your tribe.

 CRAFT YOUR IMAGE.